zuopf769/blog/source/resume/index.md

 ## Open Source

-I like Open Source, you can view my lovely open-source project on [GitHub](https://github.com/egoist).
+I like Open Source, you can view my lovely open-source projects on [GitHub](https://github.com/egoist).

 ## Skills